Why capacity factor is an increasingly over-simplistic metric

 As the sun’s trajectory relative to the earth follows a cosine curve, broadly speaking, it is the latitudes between the Tropics of Cancer and Capricorn that receive the most overhead sunlight.
 As a very rough rule of thumb in the NEM, the further south from the Tropic of Capricorn (which runs through the Queensland town of Rockhampton) that a site is located, the less solar irradiance it should receive.
 One small caveat is that coastal areas have higher levels of moisture content which means that they are more likely to have more frequent cloud cover.

-Bungala One receives significantly more raw energy than Tailem Bend, but that’s not necessarily the most important factor to determine performance.
+Bungala One receives significantly more raw energy than Tailem Bend, in part, due to its more northerly latitude, but that’s not necessarily the most important factor to determine performance.

 Source: 2020 The World Bank, Global Solar Atlas 2.0, Solargis